nicholasboyce/nicholasboyce.github.io/src/content/posts/post-9.md

 And backtracking in this case tends to be an alteration of a post-order traversal, meaning that each child of a given position P is traversed, and THEN the "visit" action for P itself is completed.
 Here, that means the (optimal) value for the current board has been determined so we can ```return optimal```!

+Figure 1
 ![Post-order traversal psuedocode.](../../assets/postorder_traversal.png)
+Note: From "Data Structures And Algorithms in Python" (p.
+329), by M.H.
+Goldwater, M.T.
+Goodrich, and R. Tamassia, 2013, Hoboken, NJ, John Wiley & Sons.

 ## Setbacks
 Although I had successfully built the scaffolding for the rest of my tic-tac-toe game, while implementing ```_minimax()```, I had a bit of trouble.
 I had had in mind that I could keep the list of available positions for the current player as a Python set, so that in the future I could more quickly keep track of the available slots across rounds for easy look up (checking if a move was valid) and check if the board was full (though this is somewhat trivial regardless).
 However, in my head, I was thinking and using the list more like a circular queue.
 As a result, when I popped and appended moves from the available set, I found that my AI was not very... intelligent.
 Every single game, it played the same moves in the same order - it was merely choosing the "next" available move as it appeared in the set in memory.